 The keen property investor is always on the lookout for ways to maximise both their budget and their yield.
-With house prices in the UK on the rise and inflation putting the squeeze on even the widest of pockets, many people are now looking for hidden-gem locations, where the ideal investment opportunity is still available at achievable prices without sacrificing either returns or capital growth.
+With house prices in the UK rising and inflation putting the squeeze on even the widest of pockets, many people are now looking for hidden-gem locations where the ideal investment opportunity is still available at achievable prices without sacrificing either returns or capital growth.

-In this article, we are going to be diving into Preston; a city that could potentially be the next property investment hotspot in the UK.
-We will take a look at Preston’s statistics, investment fundamentals and the factors at play that point to this lesser-known historic city becoming one of the biggest players in property investment over the coming years.
+In this article, we will dive into Preston, a city that could potentially be the next property investment hotspot in the UK.
+We will look at Preston’s statistics, investment fundamentals and the factors at play that point to this lesser-known historic city becoming one of the biggest players in property investment over the coming years.

 Where is Preston?

 Preston is located in the county of Lancashire in the North West of England.
-With an excellent economic status, Lancashire generates around £28 billion in revenue every year.
+With an excellent economic status, Lancashire generates around £28 billion in revenue annually.
 Within Lancashire, you will find Preston sitting within close proximity to both Manchester and Liverpool, taking an average of 50 minutes to reach either by car.
-Follow upwards from Preston on the map and you will soon find yourself in the Lake District, one of the UK’s most beautiful national parks spanning over 912 square miles.
+Follow upwards from Preston on the map, and you will soon find yourself in the Lake District, one of the UK’s most beautiful national parks spanning over 912 square miles.
 2022 is the third consecutive year of Preston being named as the Northwest’s ‘Number One City to Live and Work’ by PWC.
-This demonstrates Preston’s excellent standard of living that is attracting high-quality tenants who intend to stay.
+This demonstrates Preston’s excellent standard of living, which attracts high-quality tenants who intend to stay.